piwheels/hostedpi/docs/getting_started.rst

 .. code-block:: console

     $ HOSTEDPI_ID='YOUR ID' HOSTEDPI_SECRET='YOUR SECRET' hostedpi test

-If your API ID and secret are correct, you should see the response "Connected to the Mythic Beasts API".
+    Connected to the Mythic Beasts API

+This message means your API credentials were found and a successful connection was made.

 Start using the Python module
 =============================